KLYN74R/Apollo/README.md

 <br/>

-> <b>WorkflowsAPI</b> - repository with API to interact with symbiotes on Klyntar.
+> <b>WorkflowsAPI</b> - directory with API repositories to interact with symbiotes on Klyntar.
 Insofar as they can use different workflows(thanksfully to <a href="https://mastering.klyntar.org/beginning/mutations">Mutations principle</a>),we need to make possible to use appropriate algorithms,build right events to send to symbiotes and use other specific features like traffic over TOR or threshold signatures.
 Imagine if you'll have ability to control your Bitcoin, Solana, Avalanche, Cosmos assets(native coins,tokens,etc.), execute smart contracts, make delegations using only one instrument.
 Yes,this is what Apollo do.

 <br/>